elasticio/api-docs/source/includes/_contracts.md

 HTTP/1.1 204 No Content
 ```

-This endpoint will delete a Contract along with the following items that were inside the Contract:
+The endpoint deletes a Contract's scope along with everything it includes.
+These items are listed below:

 * Accounts (Credentials)
 * Agents